iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ```

 ### Withdrawing Assets From NFT
-You can use the `withdraw-from-nft` command to withdraw tokens from a NFT.
+You can use the `withdraw-from-nft` command to withdraw tokens from an NFT.
 If the withdrawal leaves less than the minimum required funds in the NFT, the transaction will fail.
 You can run the `withdraw-from-nft` command with the `-help` flag to view the available options.

 ```bash
 ./cli-wallet withdraw-from-nft -help